nhsconnect/prm-practice-migration/guide/05-planning-for-cut-over.md

    -- You need to notify the Subsidiary Supplier well in advance of the date when you require the data extract to be completed

-* Export any letter templates and clinical templates to Microsoft Word from the Source system (old) to be able to import them to the target supplier’s system (new) after the go-live date
+* Export any letter templates and clinical templates to Microsoft Word from the Source system (old) to be able to import them to the new supplier system (target) after the go-live date

 * Clear down any inboxes and outstanding workflows and all open communication tasks, such as pathology and registration